ckaestne/seai/lectures/23_startup/startup.md

 <!-- .element: class="fragment" -->
 	* Data collection?
 Telemetry?
 Model quality?
 Security or privacy issues?
 Safety?
 Ethical or legal?
-* What are ways to test your hypothesis and reduce the risks?
-What MVPs can you build to do so?
+* What are ways to test your hypothesis and address these specific risks?
+What MVPs can you use to do so?
 <!-- .element: class="fragment" -->

 ----